hsuanhauliu/life-long-learning/javascript/README.md

 ```

 We can also declare variables with "let" and "const".
 Their types will also be determined at run time.

+- var: create variables that are available in the nearest **function** scope where they are declared.
-- let: create local variables that are only available in the scope that they are declared.
+- let: create local variables that are only available in the **block** scope where they are declared.
 - const: create variables whose values cannot be changed once declared.
+However, you can mutate data types such as array; changing the values in an array declared as const would be valid.

+Read this excellent Stack Overflow answer on "var" v.s "let" [here](https://stackoverflow.com/questions/762011/whats-the-difference-between-using-let-and-var).

 ### Data Type
 Javascript has data types such as undefined, null, boolean, string, symbol, number, object, etc.